jeffxtang/gmagent/README.md

 -------------------------

-# Available Custom Functions (Tools)

-* list_emails_function
-* get_email_function
-* send_email_function (new, reply, forward)
-* get_pdf_summary_function
-* create_draft_function
-* send_draft_function

 # TODOs

 1. Port the app to using [Llama Stack](https://github.com/meta-llama/llama-stack) Agents API.
-2. Improve the search, reply, forward, create email draft, and query about attachments.
+2. Improve the search, reply, forward, create email draft, and query about attachments to cover all listed and other examples in `functions_prompt.py`.
 3. Improve the fallback and error handling mechanism when the user asks don't lead to a correct function calling spec or the function calling fails.
 4. Improve the user experience by showing progress when some Gmail search API calls take long (minutes) to complete.
-5. Implement the agent planning - decomposing a complicated ask into sub-tasks, using ReAct and other patterns.
+5. Implement the agent planning - decomposing a complicated ask into sub-tasks, using ReAct and other methods.
-6. Improvement the agent memory - longer context and memory across sessions.
+6. Implement the agent long-term memory - longer context and memory across sessions (consider using Llama Stack/MemGPT/Letta)
 7. Implement reflection - on the tool calling spec and results.
 8. Introduce multiple-agent collaboration.
 9. Support any and all types of asks a user may have to Gmagent.